 For a subset of regions in Category 1, ChIP-seq overlap identified active H3K4me3, H3K27ac or dual H3K4me3/H3K27ac modifications, and an overall lack of H3K27me3 (Fig. 3B and Table S3).
 Notably, several of the genes in Category 1 for which chromatin opening was also marked by histone modifications, are known regulators of stem cell potential.
 Pdpk1 promoter region was marked by a dual H3K4me3/H3K27ac, while Pdpk1 mRNA showed a slight upregulation in adult spermatogonia (Fig. S3A).
 Pdpk1 (phosphoinositide-dependent protein kinase 1) is a glycolysis factor, important for spermatogonial stem cell self-renewal (Chen et al., 2020; Kanatsu-Shinohara et al., 2016).
 In contrast, Gata2 promoter region was marked by a bivalent H3K4me3/H3K27me3 mark, while its expression showed a slight upregulation across testis maturation (Fig. S3).
 Gata2 is a known target of NANOS2, an essential regulator of spermatogonial stem cell potential (Barrios et al., 2010; Sada et al., 2009).
-Other exemplary genes in Category 1 included pyruvate cellular carriers Slc25a18, Slc23a1 and Slc2a5, differences in glycolysis in adult spermatogonial cells (Table S3). we found increased chromatin accessibility TSS of GDNF receptor Gfra2 displayed a marked upregulation in adult spermatogonial cells, utilization of GFRA receptors in adult spermatogonial cells compared to early postnatal stages, in which GFRA1-mediated signaling is dominant (Fig. 3C) (Grive et al., 2019; Hammoud et al., 2015).
-We also observed an increased chromatin accessibility and upregulation of DNA damage responsive gene Fus, and the multifunctional redox gene Prdx4
+Other exemplary genes in Category 1 included pyruvate cellular carriers Slc25a18, Slc23a1 and Slc2a5, suggesting differences in glycolysis regulation in adult spermatogonial cells (Table S3).
+Notably, we found an increased chromatin accessibility at the TSS of GDNF receptor Gfra2 (Fig. 3C).
+At mRNA level, Gfra2 displayed a marked upregulation in adult spermatogonial cells, indicating an increased utilization of GFRA2 receptors in adult spermatogonial cells compared to early postnatal stages, in which GFRA1-mediated signaling is dominant (Fig. 3C) (Grive et al., 2019; Hammoud et al., 2015).
+We also observed an increased chromatin accessibility and upregulation of DNA damage responsive gene Fus, and the multifunctional redox gene Prdx4 (Table S3).

 Interestingly, the highest number of differentially accessible chromatin regions were in Category 2, and included proximal regions with increased chromatin accessibility and decreased expression of nearby genes in adult spermatogonia, indicative of active repression taking place (Fig. 3A and Table S3).
 A subset of Category 2 regions was marked by H3K27me3 together with H3K4me3, and mainly associated with developmental genes such as Satb1 and Hmx1, (Fig. S3B).
-Other developmental genes such as Tbx4 (Fig. 3C).
-GO enrichment analysis revealed that regions in Category 2 with regulation of cell cycle, RNA processing, DNA repair and cell division (Table S4). is Fgf8, important for Fgf8-Fgfr1 mediated maintenance of undifferentiated spermatogonia (Hasegawa and Saga, 2014) showed increased chromatin accessibility close to its TSS and a downregulated expression, recent findings from scRNA-seq data suggesting a downregulation of Fgfr1-mediated signaling (Fig. S3B) (Grive et al., 2019; Hasegawa and Saga, 2014).
+Other developmental genes such as Tbx4 also displayed a decreased accessibility and an increase in mRNA expression (Fig. 3C).
+GO enrichment analysis revealed that regions in Category 2 associated with regulation of cell cycle, RNA processing, DNA repair and cell division (Table S4).
+Such an example is is Fgf8, important for Fgf8-Fgfr1 mediated maintenance of undifferentiated spermatogonia (Hasegawa and Saga, 2014).
+Fgf8 showed increased chromatin accessibility close to its TSS and a downregulated expression in adult spermatogonia, in agreement with recent findings from scRNA-seq data suggesting a downregulation of Fgfr1-mediated signaling with age (Fig. S3B) (Grive et al., 2019; Hasegawa and Saga, 2014).